The start of my adventure…

-I’d sourced from around the world to resell.
+My metalsmithing journey began in 2008 when I set up an online alternative fashion boutique called Dressed To The Nines.
 At first I sold everything from handbags to hair bows but the focus shifted purely to jewellery when I realised that’s where my heart lay, and it evolved from there.

 At the time it was hard finding quality pieces that reflected my love of alternative and geeky fashion, so I started to craft more of the designs myself.
 It wasn’t until I bought a jewellers hand torch in 2014 and started experimenting with sterling silver, that I really discovered my passion for working with gemstones and precious metal.
 I was instantly hooked!